Let’s talk about posture…

 Naturally, our brain will tell us moving is dangerous as it just causes me pain, when in fact, movement is medicine and static positions and bad postures are dangers.

-– That’s it’s important we become more aware of our postures so we can move into better ones.
+Why it’s important we become more body aware of our postures

 The interesting thing about posture